AlgoTraders/stock-analysis-engine/docs/source/index.rst

 Coming Soon
 -----------

-- Run an algorithm with only a algorithm-ready file so redis is not required to develop algorithms
+- Run an algorithm with only a local algorithm-ready file so redis is not required to develop algorithms
 - Need to figure out how to use private algorithm modules inside the container without a container rebuild which might end up being a tool like the `deploy from private fork support <https://github.com/AlgoTraders/stock-analysis-engine#deploy-fork-feature-branch-to-running-containers>`__

 Extract Algorithm-Ready Datasets